gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 ![6-anchor-point](https://gitee.com/gxf1212/notes/raw/master/course/molecular-immunology/molecular-immunology.assets/6-anchor-point.png)

-Some AAs are recognized by MHC and some TCR.
+Some AAs are recognized by MHC and some by TCR.

 #### Related functions

 - AP related
   - MHC restriction: TCRs have to recognize MHC (when recognizing the antigen peptide)
-  - T cell development, selection (see later chapters)
+  - T cell development, selection (see [chapter 10](#Chapter-10-T/B-cell-development))
   - determines disease sensitivity (Ag presenting; linkage with sensitive genes 易感基因)
   - involved in the heterogeneity of the genetic structure of the population (种群基因结构的异质性)
   - involved in transplant rejection